 Next to spinach, arugula is great to start in August.
 You can actually start arugula all the way from the end of February to half September. making it a great all-year-round leafy lettuce to add some spice to your dishes.
 Tip: if you leave the heart of the plant intact and only harvest the outside leaves you are able to harvest them for up to 10 weeks.

-Sowing Arugula can be done directly in a row with a row spacing of 20cm and a plant spacing of 7,5 to 12,5cm after thinning out but we like to start them in the 77 cell seed tray and sow 2 seeds per cell. thin them out to one plant per cell and plant them at a plant distance of about 10-15cm in all directions.
+Sowing Arugula can be done directly in a row, maintaining a row spacing of 20cm and a plant spacing of 7,5 to 12,5cm after thinning out but we like to start them in the 77-cell seed tray and sow 2 seeds per cell. thin them out to one plant per cell and plant them at a plant distance of about 10-15cm in all directions.

 3. Swiss Chard